ivganev/Radial-Neural-Networks/README.md

-# Experiments for: Universal approxmiation and model compression for radial neural networks (NeurIPS 2022 Submission)
+# Experiments for: Universal approxmiation and model compression for radial neural networks

-This repository accompanies the submission our NeurIPS May 2022 Submission.
-This code was adapted from this repo: https://github.com/ivganev/QR-decomposition-radial-NNs.
-The terminology and formulation of the current paper differs from that of the old paper and we have not updated everything.
-The experiments are still valid.
+The python files in this folder accompany the submission the NeurIPS 2022 Submission titled 'Universal approxmiation and model compression for radial neural networks'.

 ## The file source.py

 ### The representation class

-We create a class for the parameter space of an MLP with L layers.
+We create a class ```representation``` for the parameter space of an MLP with L layers.
+(The terminology comes from another project.)
+This class implements Algorthim 1 as the method ```QR_decomposition```.
+Furthermore, one can access:

 - The reduced representation R = W^{red}

+- The orthogonal matrices Q

 - The transformed representation Q^{-1}W.